abhishekmishra/explorations/matrix-rain/README.md

 A screenshot of the final program on windows shows how one frame looks like.

 ![Screenshot of the program on Windows](matrixrain-screenshot.jpg)

+## Literate Programming using `litpd`

+This program is written using my own literate programming tool named [litpd](https://github.com/abhishekmishra/litpd). `litpd` is a command-line tool that takes a [markdown document in pandoc format](https://pandoc.org/MANUAL.html#pandocs-markdown), and creates two outputs.
+The first output is a human readable document in a format like html/pdf.
+The second output is the source code files for building and running the program.

 ## Building and Running the Program